gc-proto/experimental/departmental-plans-ministeriels/dp-content-model.md

   </section>
   <section>
     <h2 id="toc01">When to use </h2>
-    <p>Use this template for publishing official departmental plans on Canada.ca shortly after tabling.
+    <p>Use this template for publishing official Departmental Plans on Canada.ca shortly after tabling.
 The layout ensures a consistent experience for users looking for specific information in the plans.</p>
 </section>
   <section>
     <h2 id="toc02">What to avoid </h2>